sumanth1989/Se-500/README.md

 # Se-500
-Snake Game using JAVA for the SE 500 - Software Engineering Discipline class during the Fasll 2017 semester
+Snake Game using JAVA for the SE 500 - Software Engineering Discipline class during the Fall 2017 semester, working on the software development life cycle process